sahithig1/stock-analysis/README.md

   ### Refactoring code in general

-    General refactoring coule help in understanding the concepts for beginners, but this is a tedious process and error prone as there is a manual intervention.
+General refactoring could help in understanding the concepts for beginners, but this is a tedious process and error prone as there is a manual intervention.
 The developer has to be diligent to apply refactoring to all branches of code and debugging could take a lot of time to figure out small issues.

   ### Refactoring code in VBA